-Both our meetings in Scandicci with the craftsmen recommended to us went as well as one would expect and to be quite honest we were going to end the search there.
-It seemed the old-world craftsmen still operated, albeit secretly and in a much smaller capacity than one would ever have thought.
+We had two meetings in Scandicci and they both went as we could have expected.
+It seemed that old-world craftsmen still operated, albeit secretly and in a much smaller capacity than one would ever have thought.

-It was comforting to finally get in front of some true masterpieces and frame our expectation for the collection - just as in eyewear, it was difficult to realise what the real deal, the $5000 bag was until we experienced the work that goes into it’s production first hand.
-Our little adventure was starting to pay dividend.
+It felt good to finally get in front of some truly beautiful bags and frame our expectations for the collection we planned, just as we had when started out with our eyewear.
+It was difficult to realise what the real deal - the stunning, hand-stitched, super soft and supple $5000 bag - was until we saw the work that goes into it first hand.
+Our little adventure was starting to pay dividends.

-When we entered Lido’s workshop we did so with admittedly half interest.
-The normal introductions were met with the skepticism and to be transparent, I wasn’t on top form and Lido and his daughter seemed awfully curious about how our brand actually worked.
-They showed us some samples they were making for some Italian luxury brands, a French Couture house and smaller scale Japanese brands and though it was clear these were amazing pieces… there was a wow factor lacking… We were offered a latte with some home made biscuits and just as we were about to leave, I tried one.
+To be honest, when we entered Lido’s workshop we did so with half interest.
+I wasn’t on top form and Lido and his daughter seemed awfully curious about how our brand actually worked.
+They showed us some samples they were making for some Italian luxury brands, a French couture house and some smaller scale Japanese brands and, even though it was clear these were amazing pieces, there was no wow factor...
+We were offered a latte with some home made biscuits and just as we were about to leave, I tried one.

-The biscuits were absolutely incredible, made by Lido's grandaughter… i literally started wandering just so i could stay and keep eating them… I have told Lido about this many times and he seems less than impressed but those biscuits resulted in my spotting a piece that blew my mind away.
-It was the simplest of weekenders but when touching the leather and the detailed stitching, I had a sensation similar to the one I had in Japan when handling the frames...
-Excitedly, I repeatedly asked about the bag and it turned out it was made by Lido and his daughter a few years ago for a brand (we cannot name) as part of a limited edition run.
-Limited indeed, it never got made as the cost of making it was apparently too high to meet the target sales price… Lido lamented about the entire ordeal and complained that brands these days consistently tried to cut the quality of the product.
+The biscuits were made by Lido's granddaughter and were absolutely incredible.
+I took a greater interest in Lido's work just so I could stay and keep eating them… I have told Lido about this many times and he seems less than impressed, but those biscuits resulted in my spotting a piece that really blew my mind.
+It was the simplest of weekenders, but when touching the leather and the detailed stitching, I had a sensation similar to the one I had in Japan when handling the frames of our eyewear...
+Excitedly, I asked about the bag and it turned out it was made by Lido and his daughter a few years ago for a brand (which Lido would like to remain nameless) as part of a limited edition run.
+Limited indeed, as it never went into production because the cost of making it was too high to meet the brand's target sales price.
+Lido was asked to make it for a lower price and cut corners if necessary...
+He declined to do so and it genuinely saddens him that so many traditional luxury brands now try to cut the quality of the product.

-Though Lido likes to think he’s the boss, in truth, his daughter Cristina has taken over the entire workshop working with a team of craftspeople spanning three generations.
+I should add that although Lido likes to think he’s the boss, in truth it his daughter Cristina who now runs the workshop, overseeing an team of incredible team of craftspeople that spans three generations.